travis-ci/docs-travis-ci-com/docs/user/osx-ci-environment.md

 * Passwordless sudo is available (so you can install dependencies using apt and so on)
 * It is possible for test suites to create databases, add RabbitMQ vhosts/users and so on

 The environment available to test suites is known as the *Travis CI environment*.
-VMs are deployed from VM images ("boxes") that are available to the public.
-Provisioning of VM images is highly automated, new versions are deployed on average about once a week.

 ## CI environment OS